Schedule an Event

 - Enter Event Name.
 This field is limited to 40 characters.
 If you have a longer title, please put a short descriptive name in this field then add your longer title as the first line in the description field.
 Only include the name of an individual if it is easily recognizable to a broad audience or the Hamilton Community.
 See sample event names.

 - Enter Event Description.
-The description appears on the web calendar.
+The description appears on the website calendar.
 The description should not be the same as the event name, and the event location and time do not need to be included.
 Please be as complete as possible.
 This calendar is used by many different audiences and you will ensure appropriate and engaged attendees if you describe your event in detail.
 It is recommended to include a speaker's biography particularly if the presenter is not widely known.
 See sample event descriptions.

 - Select Publicity & Email Preferences: